Skip to main contentSkip to navigation

 What actually changed on July 1, 2025?

-Only the KNM exam format changed - no more videos, more practical themes.
+Only the KNM exam format changed (video format updated, focus shifted to practical themes: work, living, contact with authorities, women's rights, privacy, Holocaust education, DigiD, healthcare).
 The language level requirement remained at A2, contrary to earlier speculation.

 How likely are the 10-year residence and B1 requirements?